"Actionable Insights to Fuel Your Growth"

 To get more information on the regional analysis of this market, Download Free sample

-Asia Pacific held the dominant oil and gas market share in 2023, valued at USD 1,206.81 billion, and also held the leading share in 2024, valued at USD 1,557.21 billion.
+Asia Pacific contributed approximately USD 1892.02 Billion to the global market in 2025, accounting for 35.67% share, and is expected to reach USD 2287.69 Billion in 2026.
 The Asia Pacific market is growing due to rapid industrialization, rising energy demand driven by population growth and urbanization, expansion of the transportation and petrochemical sectors, and increasing investments in refining, LNG imports, and domestic exploration.
 In 2025, the Chinese market is estimated to reach USD 662.15 billion.
 Increasing energy demand from industrial development and urbanization, rising transportation fuel consumption, rapid expansion of the petrochemical sector, and government backing for natural gas and LNG to enhance energy security and lower emissions are all contributing to the growth of China's market.
+The Japan market is projected to reach USD 216.68 billion by 2026, the China market is projected to reach USD 826.57 billion by 2026, and the India market is projected to reach USD 560 billion by 2026.

 For instance, in December 2025, Petronas LNG entered into a liquefied natural gas supply arrangement with the Singapore trading division of China National Offshore Oil Corporation (CNOOC).
 The subsidiary of the Malaysian state giant Petronas stated that it has signed a Sale & Purchase Agreement (SPA) with CNOOC Gas & Power Singapore Trading & Marketing for the delivery of one million tons of LNG annually.

-Other regions, such as North America and Europe, are expected to experience notable growth in the coming years.
-During the forecast period, the North America region is projected to hold a 23.95% market share in 2024, the second-highest among all regions.
-It is expected to reach a valuation of USD 1,293.14 billion by 2025.
+In 2025, North America held 24.21% of the global market share, reaching a valuation of USD 1293.14 Billion, and is projected to grow to USD 1552.61 Billion in 2026.
 The U.S. market is experiencing growth due to strong shale production, rising demand for natural gas and LNG exports, increased investments in energy security, and technological advancements that have improved drilling efficiency and reduced production costs.
-Backed by these factors, countries including the U.S. are expected to record a valuation of USD 842.49 billion in 2024, and Canada is expected to record USD 259.23 billion in 2025.
+Backed by these factors, countries including the U.S. market is projected to reach USD 1250.53 billion by 2026, and Canada is expected to record USD 259.23 billion in 2025.

-After North America, the European market is projected to reach USD 990.86 billion by 2025, securing its position as the third-largest region.
-In the region, Germany is estimated to reach USD 176.41 billion in 2025.
+The market in Europe reached USD 990.86 Billion in 2025, representing 18.33% of total market revenue, and is projected to reach USD 1175.65 Billion in 2026.
+In the region, Germany market is projected to reach USD 219.81 billion by 2026.
 Due to increased investments in import infrastructure and supply diversification, continued reliance on refined fuels for transportation and industry, and rising demand for natural gas and LNG to improve energy security, the European market is expanding.
+The UK market is projected to reach USD 140.63 billion by 2026

+The Middle East & Africa region captured 14.85% of the global market in 2025, generating USD 793.19 Billion in revenue, and is projected to reach USD 952.46 Billion in 2026.
 The Middle East & Africa market is growing due to abundant hydrocarbon reserves, increasing investments in upstream capacity expansion, rising regional energy demand, and strong export demand for crude oil, natural gas, and LNG.
-In the Middle East & Africa, the GCC is set to reach USD 418.72 billion by 2025.

 Vendors are Actively Discovering New Oil and Gas Resources Through Increased Exploration Activities